 The Risk Management Committee of the Company has been entrusted with the responsibilityto assist the Board in

 (a) overseeing and approving the Company's enterprise wide risk management framework;and

 (b) overseeing that all the risks that the organisation faces such as Strategic andCommercial Safety and Operations Compliance and Control and Financial risks have beenidentified and assessed and there is an adequate risk management infrastructure in placecapable of addressing those risks.

 More details on Risk Management indicating development and implementation of RiskManagement policy including identification of elements of risk and their mitigation arecovered in Management's Discussion and Analysis section which forms part of the AnnualReport.

 Internal Financial Controls are an integrated part of the risk management processaddressing financial and financial reporting risks.
 The internal financial controls havebeen documented digitised and embedded in the business processes.

 Assurance on the effectiveness of internal financial controls is obtained throughmanagement reviews control selfassessment continuous monitoring by functional experts aswell as testing of the internal financial control systems by the internal auditors andstatutory auditors during the course of their audits.
-We believe that these systems provide reasonableassurance that our internal financial controls aredesigned effectively and are operating as intended.
+The Company believes that thesesystems provide reasonable assurance that Company's internal financial controls aredesigned effectively and are operating as intended.